MRCCA Rulemaking Project - FAQs

 The MRCCA already has districts, what will happen to them after the new rules are adopted?

 The MRCCA currently has four districts: Rural Open, Urban Open, Urban Developed, and Urban Diversified.
 The boundaries of the districts are established in Executive Order 79-19 which has provided standards and guidelines for MRCCA development since 1979.
-The 2009 legislature directed the DNR to establish new districts for the MRCCA.
+The 2009 and 2013 Legislatures directed the DNR to establish new districts for the MRCCA.
 While the DNR has considered the existing districts from Executive Order 79-19 when developing the new districts, we expect the existing districts will be eliminated when the new rules are adopted.

 Will these rules affect local zoning?